pandapog123/Custom-Authentication-using-Next.js-and-PostgreSQL/README.md

-# Custom Authentication using JavaScript and PostgreSQL
+# Custom Authentication using Next.js and PostgreSQL

 ## Steps to clone